pegeler/eddington2/README.md

 creatively call _algorithm A_, relies on sorting the data.
 Although this is fast enough for most use-cases, there are rare situations where the sorting operation can be too computationally expensive.
-Also, this is not conducive to calculation of a cumulative Eddington number, which would otherwise require separate sorting operations for every new element of the dataset.
+Also, this is not conducive to calculation of a cumulative Eddington number, which would require separate sorting operations for every new element of the dataset.
+This is trivial for small datasets but can have a huge impact on larger datasets.

 Therefore, I have developed a second algorithm (named _algorithm B_) which does not require initial sorting of the data.
-The new algorithm computes the value in linear time.
-This is trivial for small datasets but can have a huge impact on larger datasets.
+The algorithm goes through the data only once, keeping a running tally of E, and computing the summary value in linear time.
+Since a running E is calculated as the algorithm iterates over the data, it is an efficient way of computing the cumulative E.

 It is also worth noting that with light modifications, it is possible to make a database schema so that row insertions can calculate the new Eddington number in